raspberrypilearning/clone-wars/en/step_2.md

 --- task ---

 Test your project by clicking the green flag.
-Can you make your spaceship move left and right with the arrow keys?
+Can you press the arrow keys to make your spaceship move left and right?

 --- /task ---